You can connect an unlimited number of devices to UFT Mobile.

 For details on configuring hardware acceleration for the Android emulator, see the Android Studio user guide.

 For additional guidelines for working with emulators, see Troubleshooting and tips.

 Follow these guidelines when connecting your devices to a

-Connect the devices through a genuine USB cable.
-A non-genuine cable may cause a failure in the connection.
+Connect the devices with a genuine USB cable.
+A non-genuine cable may cause a connection failure.

-You can connect them to a UFT Mobile connector machine or to a server machine, because the server installation includes an embedded connector.
+You can connect devices with a USB cable to a UFT Mobile connector machine.
+You can also connect devices with a USB cable directly to a server machine.
+The server installation includes an embedded connector.